Please find below a list of talks offered by members of the Erie Canal Museum Education Department.

 Pathway of Resistance: The Erie Canal and the Underground Railroad

 This constantly evolving talk examines the experience of African-Americans along the Erie Canal Corridor, with a particular focus on the struggle for abolition.
-While parts of this story are unpleasant, slavery, racism, and resistance are critical to understanding our society today
+Examining the topics of slavery, racism, and resistance this talk’s subject matter is critical to understanding our society today.

 Food is the most basic building block of human life.
 We all need it to survive and thrive.
 But where does our food come from?
 How does it get to where we can eat it?
 Who decides what products will be available to us to eat?
 The answers to all of these questions, for people in Upstate New York and throughout the United States, were radically transformed by the completion of the Erie Canal in 1825 and continued to change dramatically over the next 200 years as the Canal itself changed.